 When shooting subjects, what do you find most challenging?

 Every sighting is different.
 Sometimes it is the lack of light or bad background or we might have a great sighting for just a minute or two so a person has to be really prepared.
 The animal may be relaxed and hang around for an hour or you may just have one chance where the animal comes out of the bush, looks at the camera, poses for a second, then goes back in the bush and that’s it.
 Even if you are with the animal for an hour, but they don’t give you the look you want, the experience still may not garner one image that makes it past the deleted folder.

-Nice light, a nice background, an engaged subject with ears forward and either engaged by looking in the direction of the camera or enjoying interaction with a sibling or mom is ideal, but those ideal situations don’t present themselves every day.
+Nice light, a nice background, an engaging subject with ears forward and either engaged by looking in the direction of the camera or enjoying the interaction with a sibling or mom is ideal, but those ideal situations don’t present themselves every day.
 And to call attention to the animal is unethical.
-A big no no in my books.
+A big no-no in my books.
 Too much of that and you ruin it for the other photographers who may be sharing the sighting with you.

-Location and weather conditions seem to be a crucial aspect to a successful photograph.
+Location and weather conditions seem to be a crucial aspect of a successful photograph.
 How do you handle these unpredictable factors?